Tai-Rocha/LUH2_Data/README.md

-## Land use Land cover data (new data derive from 12 states).
+## Land use Land cover data (new data derived from 12 states).
 Data for 2010 and 2100 years:

 <img src="https://user-images.githubusercontent.com/11633554/101527442-c5a35900-396c-11eb-94d3-2b52d9a33c72.jpg" width="550">